Hubby vs. Wifey vs. Friends #19: Lightning Magic Man

 "I'll do it to your utmost satisfaction," Yancy promised, his face bright as he exited, almost frolicking, out the door.

 He had a headache.
 Yancy was well-meaning, but he did tend to bring on headaches for Ransen.
 It'll all probably die out in testing, he thought.
 It's too extreme an idea for society yet.
 We're not ready.

 His prophecy certainly seemed to be fulfilled over the next several months as Yancy returned many times with piles of paperwork (sometimes charred or slightly smoking) and looking increasingly more disheveled and forlorn.

-"Almost there, almost there," he'd mutter brightly, but his eyes said otherwise.
+"Almost there, almost there," he'd mutter, but his eyes said otherwise.
 Ransen maintained a neutral tone and look, foregoing to say, "I told you so" or even look like he was thinking it.
-His self-control was truly admirable.
+His self-control was truly admirable, he told himself.

 But then came the day that Yancy threw open the door to his office, emanating a fierce joy, and Ransen's heart sank into his well-polished shoes.

 "It worked," Yancy panted, a manic glint in his eye.
 "For two seconds and forty-three milliseconds, it worked.
 I knew it would.
 Here's the paperwork-" he threw a small, pristine stack onto Ransen's desk, "to approve the next step in testing."

 Ransen was silent for a moment.
 "What happened after those 2.43 seconds?" he asked slowly.

 Yancy ran his fingers impatiently through his already-mussed hair.
 "Does it matter?
 It worked for longer than the parameters to move it to the next step.
 I'm telling you, Ransen, this is it!"

 Ransen looked doubtfully at the other man's wild eyes and kneaded his impeccably pressed pin-striped trousers against his thighs.
 "What happened, Yance?"
 His voice was low and quiet.